elunna/nerfhack-changelog/README.md

 - Dragon scales provide +3 AC when used as a cloak and add +3 AC to any scaled armor.
 - Scaled armor is **not automatically erodeproof**, maintaining the risk of erosion into the midgame.
 Players can still erodeproof their armor or attach scales to naturally erodeproof materials.
 - Following the system used in Nethack Fourk, if a player polymorphs and merges with their scaled armor, it will return after unpolymorphing.
 This is an intentional buff, ensuring that players do not lose enchantments or scales.
+- **Potions of phasing** can also be used to graft dragon scales onto armor.

 #### Other dragon scale notes:
 * Dragon scales now weigh 80.